 40 credits continued

-To complete your enrolment, you will also need to make a payment (if you are self-funded) or provide your SFE or sponsorship evidence.
+To complete your enrolment, you will also need to make a payment or ensure you have a funding arrangement in place.

 If you are paying for your own studies, it is important you consider the following: